In U.S. Ethics Chief, An Unlikely Gadfly To Trump

 In a steady monotone, Shaub denounced Trump's plan — to keep ownership of his business empire, but shift management to his sons — as inadequate and meaningless: "The plan the president-elect has announced doesn't meet the standards that the best of his nominees are meeting and that every president in the past four decades has met."

-This campaign to get Trump to divest his businesses has put Shaub in the Republican cross-hairs.
+This campaign to get Trump to divest his businesses has put Shaub in the Republican crosshairs.
 House Oversight Chairman Jason Chaffetz has accused him of partisanship and summoned him to a meeting, pointing out that his committee oversees OGE's budget.

 Shaub, who declined NPR's interview request, wrote back to Chaffetz this week, asking for a public meeting.
 But Chaffetz's office says the meeting has now been set for Jan.
 23 — and it will be private.

-Democratic Ranking Member Elijah Cummings is slated to attend as well, and has urged Chaffetz to open the meeting at least to other members of the committee.
+Democratic ranking member Elijah Cummings is slated to attend as well and has urged Chaffetz to open the meeting at least to other members of the committee.

 Ethics experts and editorial boards of The Washington Post and The New York Times have sided with Shaub.
 Richard Painter, former chief ethics lawyer to President George W. Bush, says Trump should rein in Chaffetz and avoid escalating the matter.